blackmagic-debug/black-magic-org/knowledge/faq.md

 ## Where can I find different JTAG/SWD connectors?
 (Adapters & Cables)

 Many vendors provide adapters allowing easy connection between different JTAG/SWD and UART interfaces.
 For example {1b2}`1BitSquared <collections/embedded-hardware>` offers a wide range of different adapters and cables.
-There is also a collection of adapter designs that you can find on the [1BitSquared GitHub Page](https://github.com/1bitsquared/1b2-adapter-collection) that you can use as basis for your custom adapter.
+There is also a collection of adapter designs that you can find on the {github}`1BitSquared GitHub Page <1bitsquared/1b2-adapter-collection>` that you can use as basis for your custom adapter.
 If there is an adapter missing for your specific application it is usually quite easy to put one together using [KiCad](http://kicad.org/) and order the needed board from [OSHPark](https://oshpark.com/).

 ## Are binary firmware images available for download?